-A Special Rating Area is an arrangment under the City's Special Rating Area by Law of 2012 designed to enable self-funded community initiatives within a clearly defined geographic area that aim to improve and or upgrade neighbourhoods by making use of a non profit company to manage the implementation of a business plan to supplement municipal services which business plan is approved by property owners in the SRA in accordance with the procedure set out in the by law.
+A Special Rating Area is an arrangment under the City's Special Rating Area by Law of 2012 designed to enable self-funded community initiatives within a clearly defined geographic area that aim to improve and or upgrade neighbourhoods by making use of a non profit company to manage the implementation supported by property owners in the SRA in accordance with the procedure set out in the by law and approved by Council.

-The LSRA model is based on international best practice aimed at preventing the degeneration of neighbourhoods and faciliating their upliftment, economic growth ad sustainable development.
+The SRA model is based on international best practice aimed at preventing the degeneration of neighbourhoods and faciliating their upliftment, economic growth and sustainable development.
 The continuing success of this model is demonstrated by the fact that there are an increasing number of SRA's being established in Cape Town.